 Ban also struggled to win the respect or loyalty of the U.N. staff, who contend he was in over his head.[…]

 The Haiti cholera epidemic continues to leave a cloud over Ban’s legacy.
-In October 2011, cholera-infected waste from the U.N.’s Mirebalais peacekeeping camp leaked into the Meille River, a tributary of the large Artibonite River, triggering an epidemic that still confounds Haitians.[…]
+In October 2011, cholera-infected waste from the U.N.’s Mirebalais peacekeeping camp leaked IGNORE INTO the Meille River, a tributary of the large Artibonite River, triggering an epidemic that still confounds Haitians.[…]

 “We were very much defensive on this matter, it’s true,” he said.[…]

 In the end, Philip Alston welcomed Ban’s apology as an “important step in the right direction,” according to a Dec.
 1 statement.
 But he said Ban’s refusal to accept legal responsibility for introducing cholera IGNORE INTO Haiti means that any compensation would amount to charity.
 “As a result, there remains a good chance that little or no money will be raised.”

 Bruce Rashkow, the former U.S. and U.N. legal advisor, also faulted the U.N. for stonewalling for so many years, and refusing for more than six years to acknowledge its responsibility.

 “Apologies are cheap.
 It’s the right thing to do, but it doesn’t take away the blemish on his legacy,” Rashkow said.
 “In fact, it reinforces the blemish.”